Whence come the highest mountains? so did I once ask. Then did I learn that they come out of the sea.

 A Beginning

 My father had scientific training, having studied metallurgy at graduate school.
 While I was growing up, he maintained his interest in science with a regular subscription to Discover Magazine.
 I looked through several issues.
-I remember the issue about chaos, and string theory, and would have certainly been captivated by the March issue of 1987, “What Were Dinosaurs Really Like?” and featuring a Hadrosaur feeding its young hatchlings.
+I remember the issue about chaos, and string theory, and would have certainly been captivated by the March issue of 1987, “What Were Dinosaurs Really Like?” that featured a Hadrosaur feeding its young hatchlings.

 For me, in that time before the first Jurassic Park movie, I would have been captivated about dinosaurs as ancient living animals.
 They cared for their young, traveled in large herds and communicated complex information among the social groups.
 As I observed nature that surrounded me in my youth, I understood we were all just a small part of a very ancient planet.